FatihYigit35/random_kpss_questions/README.md

-# Random Kpss Questions Project
+# Random KPSS Questions Project

 Flutter is a project I created to improve myself, where I learned about transitions between pages and data transfer.